Logitech G27

 The Logitech G27 is a racing wheel made by Logitech.
-It supports PlayStation 3, PlayStation 2, Xbox 360 and PC.
+It supports PlayStation 3, PlayStation 2 and PC.
 It replaced the Logitech G25 in 2010, with some new features including the use of helical gearing instead of the previous straight gears used on the G25.
-As of December 2015, the G27 is no longer sold by Logitech, in favor of the newer G29 and G920 steering wheels now offered by Logitech.
+The G27 was discontinued in December 2015 and replaced with the newer G29 and G920 models.